 TGah Editor: Change the paragraph below as follows (#3033):

-A non-AP STA with dot11TWTOptionActivated equal to true may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field if the most recently received S1G Capabilities element received from the AP included a value of 1 in the TWT Support subfield.
+A non-AP STA with dot11TWTOptionActivated equal to true may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field if the S1G Capabilities element received from the AP included a value of 1 in the TWT Support subfield.

 TGah Editor: Change the paragraph below as follows (#3033):

-An AP may transmit a TWT element in an individually addressed TWT Setup frame with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA if the most recently received S1G Capabilities element received from the STA included a value of 1 in the TWT Support subfield.
+An AP may transmit a TWT element in an individually addressed TWT Setup frame with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA if the S1G Capabilities element received from the STA included a value of 1 in the TWT Support subfield.
 An AP may transmit TWT Setup frames to more than one of its associated non-AP STAs.

 9.42a.5 TWT grouping